 Trying to fathom what goes on inside the mind of Donald Trump is an exhausting and mind-boggling task.
-One that I would rather not find myself in but fall victim to every time he sends out a tweet.
+One that I would rather not find myself in but fall victim to every time he tweets something.

 In a dangerous and sickening blow to the LGBT community, last week Trump tweeted that he would not accept or allow transgender people to serve in the armed forces in any capacity despite previously expressing his support for the LGBT community.